ringaile/eggxchain/README.md

 # eggxchange
-hack like a girl hackathon
+hack like a girl hackathon.